-Last year, Marc Leishman holed a miraculous 50 foot eagle putt on the 16th hole to take the lead in the final round.
+In 2017, Marc Leishman holed a 50 foot eagle putt on the 16th hole to take the lead in the final round.
 He closed with two pars to finish on a score of -11 (277) to edge out Kevin Kisner and Charley Hoffman.
-Leishman had this to say after the final round;

 “You see guys win and he’s waiting there on the back of the green and to not have that is obviously very sad, but to win here is just a dream come true.”

 The Australian won on the strength of his approach play and putting.
-He gained just over 13 stokes on the field average from his approach to the green and putting stats.
+For the tournament he gained just over 13 strokes on the field average from his SG:Approach-The-Green and SG:Putting stats.
 He finished the week T17 for Driving Accuracy, T26 for Driving Distance, T1 for GIR and 2nd in Strokes Gained Putting.

-In 2016, Jason Day was a wire-to-wire winner of the tournament.
+The 2016 champion, Jason Day, was a wire-to-wire winner of the tournament.
 After the final round he had this to say;

 “My iron play was very, very poor over the weekend but one thing that helped a lot was my short game.”

-For the week, Day’s putting contributed 37 percent (1.4 strokes per round) of his total gain on the field, with his short game shots contributing another 30 percent (1.1 strokes per round).
+For the week, Day’s putting contributed 37 percent of his total gain on the field average, with his short game shots contributing another 30 percent.